Total variation distance of probability measures: Relation to other distances

+(or the analogous distance between Radon-Nikodym derivatives with any common dominating measure).
+This result can be shown by noticing that the supremum in the definition is achieved exactly at the set where one distribution dominates the other.

 The total variation distance is related to the Hellinger distance $H(P,Q)$ as follows:

 These inequalities follow immediately from the inequalities between the 1-norm and the 2-norm.